 Procedures and functions (stored routines) are supported in MySQL 5.0.
 A stored routine is a set of SQL statements that can be stored in the server.
-In the main window, click for function to open the function object list.
+In the main window, click $f{\infty}$ Function to open the function object list.

-Click How Function from the object toolbar.
+Click 🛨 from the object toolbar.
 Function Wizard will pop up and it allows you to create a procedure/function easily.

 - 1. Select the type of the routine: Procedure or Function. - 2.
 Define the parameters.
 Set the Mode, Name and/or Type under the corresponding columns. - 3.
-If you create a function, select the Return Type from the list and enter the corresponding information: Length, Decimals.
-Character set and/or Enum. - 4.
+If you create a function, select the Return Type. - 4.
 Select the additional function options.

-Hint: Once click the Skip button, you can go to Options to enable the function wizard.
+Hint: Once click the Skip button, you can go to Settings to enable the function wizard.